Sun Wukong: Abilities

 The Monkey King's infamous ability to travel or "leap" 108,000 li (54,000 km, 34,000 mi) in one somersault.
 The ability, oft portrayed as Wukong riding a nimbus-like cloud, requires a magic hand sign, an oral spell, a fist clench, and a body shake.
-Wukong's master Puti Zushi taught this ability to the monkey to give him a style of flying that compliments his penchant for jumping.
+Wukong's master Puti Zushi taught this ability to the monkey to give him a style of flying that complements his penchant for jumping.